Aubrey-t/Unity-Labs-Labs-Voting-System/README.md

 # Unity-Labs-Labs-Voting-System
-This is a Unity Labs Blockchain based voting system
+This is a Unity Labs Ethereumn Blockchain based voting system